 The Belforno oven is always constructed on a purpose-made base to the owners design.

 There are any number of ways to finish the base, from simple and classic to something grand.
 But all ovens require some forethought.
 For example, the final height of the oven floor must be considered, then planned for.

 The Belforno oven kit includes space-age ceramic board insulation that sits on top of the base and under the oven floor.
-As an even greater heat-retaining measure, you can add a layer of vermiculite insulation.
+Once you have the base in place you are ready to assemble the oven.

 Once you have determined the location of the front of the oven, assembly begins.

 First, the oven floor is laid out on top of the ceramic board, then the dome is assembled.

 A little of the high-heat ready-to-use mortar is buttered along matching surfaces.
 And once the oven is assembled the joins and small gaps are smoothed over with a little more mortar.

 The keys to a good oven (a bel forno!) are good refractory material, and adequate insulation.
 At Belforno we believe in excellence, so 3 layers of 1” ceramic blanket is provided in the kit.

 To install, wrap the oven with the blanket, one layer at a time, taking care to slightly overlap at the edges.

 Some prefer a simple igloo shape, and others prefer the oven to be enclosed.

 There are many creative ways to finish the outside of an igloo, for example pigmented stucco. tiles, or mosaic – to name a few.